-Michael Johnson is a skilled and veteran litigator, having tried more than 75 trials, with extensive experience serving as a representative for civil defendants, plaintiffs and criminal defendants in white-collar investigations.
+Michael Johnson is a skilled and veteran litigator, having tried more than 75 trials, with extensive experience serving as a representative for civil defendants, plaintiffs and criminal defendants in federal and state white-collar investigations.
 Mr. Johnson is a member of Taylor English’s Litigation and Dispute Resolution practice group, having joined the firm after serving nearly seven years as a Superior Court judge in Fulton County, as well as seven years as a prosecutor in DeKalb and Fulton counties.
 He also served as an assistant attorney general and specially appointed federal prosecutor for the U.S. District Court for the Southern District of Georgia.

 During his time on the bench, Mr. Johnson presided over thousands of civil and felony criminal cases and gained tremendous experience and insight in handling class-action cases, real estate and restrictive covenant matters, health care fraud and complex business and tax litigation cases.
 Several noteworthy cases handled by Mr. Johnson both as a judge and practicing attorney are: Thurbert Baker v.
 Metropolitan Atlanta Chamber of Commerce, Inc., et. al., relating to revealing the bid proposals for the 2009 NASCAR Hall of Fame and the 2009 Super Bowl; The State of Georgia v.
 Arthur Tesler, which involved the murder of Kathryn Johnston; and Southern Center for Human Rights v.
 The Georgia Department of Corrections (GDOC), which concerned an action seeking to enjoin the execution of a defendant convicted of a capital offense.
 Mr. Johnson has also successfully argued before the Supreme Court of Georgia in the matter of Fantasia v.
 The State, 268 Ga.
 512 (1997), which revolved around the issue of self-incrimination.